Christian views on marriage: Catholicism

-The valid marriage of baptized Christians is one of the seven Roman Catholic sacraments.
+The valid marriage of baptized Christians is one of the seven Catholic sacraments.
 The sacrament of marriage is the only sacrament that a priest does not administer directly; a priest, however, is the chief witness of the husband and wife's administration of the sacrament to each other at the wedding ceremony in a Catholic church.

-The Roman Catholic Church views that Christ himself established the sacrament of marriage at the wedding feast of Cana; therefore, since it is a divine institution, neither the Church nor state can alter the basic meaning and structure of marriage.
+The Catholic Church views that Christ himself established the sacrament of marriage at the wedding feast of Cana; therefore, since it is a divine institution, neither the Church nor state can alter the basic meaning and structure of marriage.
 Husband and wife give themselves totally to each other in a union that lasts until death.

 Priests are instructed that marriage is part of God's natural law and to support the couple if they do choose to marry.
-Today it is common for Roman Catholics to enter into a "mixed marriage" between a Catholic and a baptized non-Catholic.
+Today it is common for Catholics to enter into a "mixed marriage" between a Catholic and a baptized non-Catholic.
 Couples entering into a mixed marriage are usually allowed to marry in a Catholic church provided their decision is of their own accord and they intend to remain together for life, to be faithful to each other, and to have children which are brought up in the Catholic faith.

-In Roman Catholic teaching, marriage has two objectives: the good of the spouses themselves, and the procreation and education of children (1983 code of canon law, c.1055; 1994 catechism, par.2363).
+In Catholic teaching, marriage has two objectives: the good of the spouses themselves, and the procreation and education of children (1983 code of canon law, c.1055; 1994 catechism, par.2363).
 Hence "entering marriage with the intention of never having children is a grave wrong and more than likely grounds for an annulment."
 It is normal procedure for a priest to ask the prospective bride and groom about their plans to have children before officiating at their wedding.
-The Roman Catholic Church may refuse to marry anyone unwilling to have children, since procreation by "the marriage act" is a fundamental part of marriage.
+The Catholic Church may refuse to marry anyone unwilling to have children, since procreation by "the marriage act" is a fundamental part of marriage.
 Thus usage of any form of contraception, in vitro fertilization, or birth control besides natural family planning is a grave offense against the sanctity of marriage and ultimately against God.